 - 5 to 9 nights a fortnight

-We adjust child support payments where parents share the care of a child.
-Both parents may receive family assistance payments and they may be able to share FTB Part A.
+Both parents may receive family payments from us.
+They may be able to share Family Tax Benefit Part A.

 More than primary care